 Greek Orthodox Church of St. George :

-The nearby Greek Orthodox Church of St. George has the same circular design of the Roman tower upon which it was built.
+The nearby Greek Orthodox Church of St. George has the same circular design as the Roman tower upon which it was built.
 Founded in the 10th Century, and alternating between Greek and Coptic ownership, the original building was damaged by fire in 1904, though fortunately most of the relics and icons survived.
-The present church was rebuilt on the site, and is the center of the Greek Orthodox Patriarchate of Alexandria.
+The present church was rebuilt on the site and is the center of the Greek Orthodox Patriarchate of Alexandria.
 The adjacent monastery does not usually admit visitors.

 Church of St. Barbara :